yuanqing/figma-plugins/packages/figma-sort-layers/README.md

 Sort the selected layers by their X and Y position while maintaining their relative stacking order on the page.

+### Reverse Layer Sort Order

+Reverse the sort order of the selected layers.

+### Randomize Layer Sort Order

+Randomize the sort order of the selected layers.

 ### Sort Pages

-Sort pages of the current document in alphabetical order.
+Sort the pages of the current document in alphabetical order.

 ## License